MichalPaszkiewicz/E73/piserver/README.md

 when finished, run `node dist/server.js`

-open up client.html on the computer/controller.

-Up and down arrow keys should move robot forwards + backwards, the slider in the display should change direction of the wheels.
+the controller can then be opened up by going to http://[ip of r-pi]:3000/client.html

+Arrow keys on a keyboard should move the robot around, or it can be controlled using the circular controller.
+The "start recording" and "end recording" buttons can be used to record a sequence of events that will be replayable afterwards.

+After physically connecting up the robot to the motozero hat, go to src/server.ts and modify the ids of the motors that are in use to "leftMotor" and "rightMotor" (picking the correct ones).

-If it is doing the opposite of what is expected, find the motor in server.js and switch the forward and backward pins (2nd and 3rd parameter in the motor constructors [lines 54 - 57]).
+If a motor is doing the opposite of what is expected, find the motor in server.js and switch the forward and backward pins (2nd and 3rd parameter in the motor constructors [lines 54 - 57]).
+Or you could reverse the wiring of the motors.

 ## how to run tests